jensens/newpermission/README.rst

-Example showing how to add new roles and permsiiosn in Plone
+Example showing how to add new roles and permission in Plone

 It also shows/describes the problems.